krishnamodepalli/custom-newpage/README.md

 ```html
 <form action="https://bing.com/search?q=" class="searchform" method="get" name="searchform">
 ```
+_Also change the placeholder in the 21st line._

 ## How to add to Chrome
 1. (3 dots on top-right corner) > Settings.